Kemp, world's most deployed Load Balancer Wins TrustRadius Top Rated Award

 NEW YORK, June 3, 2021 /PRNewswire/ -- Kemp, the always-on application experience (AX) company, today announced winning TrustRadius' Top Rated award.
 The top B2B review platform has recognized Kemp Technologies as a winner in the Load Balancing category thanks to excellent customer reviews and outstanding satisfaction with the Kemp LoadMaster load-balancing solution.

-With a TrustRadius score of 9.8 out of 10 based verified customer reviews, Kemp is recognized by the TrustRadius community as the best solution in the load balancing category.
+With a TrustRadius score of 9.8 out of 10 based on verified customer reviews, Kemp is recognized by the TrustRadius community as the best solution in the load balancing category.
 Customers especially appreciate the simplicity and ease of use, licensing flexibility, unmatched value and cost savings as well as world-class technical support.

 "At Kemp, we strive to deliver the best solution and services to our customers and we are thrilled to win TrustRadius' Top Rated award in this category.
 It's always an honor to be recognized for our efforts.
 At Kemp, we combine innovative technology with world class customer support and we will continue to add greater value with additional features and new products to help enhance our customers' application experience," said Deirdre Sarsfield, VP Marketing.